Abe Lincoln may have said that you can’t always please everyone.

 17. Click Beetle

-Melanotus spp. is a type of click beetle that can be found on the east coast, including Minnesota.
-These insects, which are similar types of beetles in Minnesota, are primarily nocturnal, coming out at night to feed.
+Melanotus spp. is a click beetle found on the East Coast, including Minnesota.
+These insects, similar to beetles in Minnesota, are primarily nocturnal, coming out at night to feed.
 The larvae live under rocks and logs during the day, emerging when it gets dark.

 Meanwhile, they will climb trees to wait for an unsuspecting prey insect to walk by so they can jump on it from their perch in the tree.